appbaseio/Docs/content/docs/data/Zapier.md

 ### Adding New Record

-Let's create an app named `business` and reference record in it from Google Sheets.
-It will look like this:
+I am going to call my appbase.io app `business` here.
+The Zapier integration will create the app if it doesn't exist.
+The next step is to map the columns from Google Sheets to the field names that will be used to store them in appbase.io.
+It should look something similar to the following:

 ![](https://i.imgur.com/wHpDMH7.png)

-After clicking Continue, on successfull insertion, an `_id` will be generated like this:
+After clicking on `Continue` and after a successful insertion, you will also see an `_id` being returned back.
+This is the unique ID for our record (aka document).

 ![](https://i.imgur.com/r2MSpTg.png)

-### Updating Existing Record
+### Updating An Existing Document

-Existing data records can be updated easily.
-Enter `_id` from the previous step and update the field data like this:
+Another helpful feature is the ability to edit existing documents.
+Whenever a value from an incoming integration is mapped to an `_id` field, the existing document gets updated instead of a new document getting created.

+TODO: Update the image to use the same `_id` as the one being used.

 ![](https://i.imgur.com/ZnlsL8R.png)

-##Conclusion
-On successful completion of each of these steps, you will have created a custom zap.
-Now whenever you insert a new record into Google Sheet, it will automatically insert into the corresponding app of appbase.io.
+## Conclusion

+While we focused here on a specific integration with Google Sheets, you can capture incoming data from a variety of sources, including but not limited to emails being received in your Sendgrid account or GMail, form data coming from Google Sheets, Typeform or Airtable, and even perform database sync from MySQL, Firestore and other supported database Zaps.